-Oregon Natural Desert Association represents the interests of our members and supporters to land management agencies, such as the U.S. Forest Service and the Bureau of Land Management, when decisions are being made about how to manage public lands.
+Oregon Natural Desert Association represents the interests of our members and supporters to land management agencies, such as the U.S. Fish and Wildlife Service and the Bureau of Land Management, when decisions are being made about how to manage public lands.

 Serving as your voice in planning processes

 Jim Davis Website

 Public lands belong to all Americans, and our land managers must consider all of the feedback they receive during public comment periods.
 As public land supporters and conservationists, it is our responsibility to make sure that the conservation perspective is heard and considered.

 Representing you, and keeping you engaged in the process

 Guided by our extensive on-the-ground knowledge, ONDA provides agencies with our expert input.
 We also alert our members and key stakeholders when opportunities for individuals to weigh in on agency plans arise.